Behavioral ecology: Altruism and conflict in social insects

-Cooperation in social organisms has numerous ecological factors that can determine the benefits and costs associated with this form of organization.
+Cooperation in social organisms is shaped by numerous ecological factors that determine the benefits and costs of this form of organization.
 One suggested benefit is a type of "life insurance" for individuals who participate in the care of the young.
-In this instance, individuals may have a greater likelihood of transmitting genes to the next generation when helping in a group compared to individual reproduction.
+In this instance, individuals may be more likely to transmit genes to the next generation when helping in a group than when reproducing individually.
 Another suggested benefit is the possibility of "fortress defense", where soldier castes threaten or attack intruders, thus protecting related individuals inside the territory.
 Such behaviors are seen in the snapping shrimp Synalpheus regalis, a gall-forming aphid Pemphigus spyrothecae., and naked mole-rats.
 A third ecological factor that is posited to promote eusociality is the distribution of resources: when food is sparse and concentrated in patches, eusociality is favored.
 Evidence supporting this third factor comes from studies of naked mole-rats and Damaraland mole-rats, which have communities containing a single pair of reproductive individuals.